ddrohan/mobile-app-dev-labs/session07/lab/md/step04.md

 <uses-permission android:name="android.permission.ACCESS_FINE_LOCATION"/>
 ~~~

-and run your app again.
+and run your app again (and remember to accept these new permissions).

 You should now see something like this,